Error estimation of different schemes to measure spin-squeezing inequalities: Conclusion

 \section{Conclusion}

 We have discussed different approaches to estimate spin-squeezing inequalities from experimental data.
 On the one hand, this includes the straightforward estimation from measurements of the total angular momenta.
 On the other hand, we have introduced different schemes to estimate spin-squeezing inequalities from pair correlations.
-In doing so, we have shown that it is also possible to sample the pair correlations at random.
-By providing different schemes to estimate spin-squeezing inequalities it is possible to choose the most suitable approach for a given experimental set-up.
+In doing so we have shown that it is also possible to sample the pair correlations at random.
+By providing different schemes to estimate spin-squeezing inequalities, it is possible to choose the most suitable approach for a given experimental setup.

 As the second important point of the paper, we have performed a rigorous error analysis of the schemes.
-The spin-squeezing inequalities are non-linear in the quantum state and thus are the estimators.
-We therefore provide an error analysis based on the variances of the estimators and Cantelli's inequality that can be applied to generic non-linear estimators.
+The spin-squeezing inequalities are nonlinear in the quantum state and thus are the estimators.
+We therefore provide an error analysis based on the variances of the estimators and Cantelli's inequality that can be applied to generic nonlinear estimators.
 Finally, we apply the error analysis to derive the necessary number of measurements to verify a violation of a spin-squeezing inequality with a given confidence level.

-Our methods and results will not only be useful for experimental studies on spin-squeezing, they also lead to further research questions worth to study.
-For instance, one may extend the presented methods to other non-linear figures of merit, such as the purity or entropies of a quantum state.
+Our methods and results will not only be useful for experimental studies on spin-squeezing, they also lead to further research questions worthy of study.
+For instance, one may extend the presented methods to other nonlinear figures of merit, such as the purity or entropies of a quantum state.
 Furthermore, it would be interesting to study the concept of randomly picked subsets of particles also in the context of other methods of quantum state analysis, such as shadow tomography.